Snapstromegon/hoeser.dev/src/blog/2022-02-28-popularity-vs-quality.md

 ## Preface

-"establishedness - a broad distribution can be an indicator of quality" I wrote this similar in my paper and then stopped for a second. - That's a really bold claim with not backup and nevertheless this feels so true that I didn't even think it could be wrong.
+"establishedness - a broad distribution can be an indicator of quality" I wrote something similar to this in the draft of my paper and then stopped for a second. - That's a really bold claim with not backup and nevertheless this feels so true that I didn't even think it could be wrong.
 A quick google search backed me up...
-But it was just comments over comments and many opinion blogposts which said that more popular packages are always better maintained.
-But this is not good enough to quote in a paper, so I started to dive headfirst into some data analysis.
+But it was just comments over comments and many opinion blogposts which said that more popular packages are always of higher quality.
+But this is not good enough to be quoted in a paper, so I started to dive headfirst into some data analysis.

 ## What is quality or even popularity